henryhoenig/predictably_divided/README.md

 &nbsp;
 #### First run of collected "hot button" questions and answers:
-* Accuracy was extremely close to that of run on full data set.
+* Accuracy was extremely close to that of run on full dataset.
 * Test set accuracy: 0.955
 * Five-fold cross_validation score (accuracy): 0.957